akr00/ProceduralProject/README.md

 https://repl.it/@aridgeway00/Procedural-Project

-This is a production ine tracker that has many capabilities, including:<br>
+This is a production line tracker that has many capabilities, including:<br>
     - Creation of new products<br>
     - Production tracking<br>
     - User accounts<br>